creigsantiago/GA-Project-5/README.md

 # GA-Project-5
-This project will focus on voter suppression laws
+This Project will focus on Predicting the gubenatorial election in California